Djumhana Wiriaatmadja: Early life

 Djumhana was born in Cianjur, West Java, then part of the Dutch East Indies, on 23 February 1904.

 He studied at the Europeesche Lagere School (European Primary School) and graduated in 1919.
 He continued his studies at the Hogere Burgerschool (Higher Civic School) and at the Rechtschool (Law School), graduating from the latter in 1926.

 Career

 Dutch East Indies era

-After graduated, Djumhana worked as a seconded employee in the district court of Bandung.
+After graduation, Djumhana worked as a seconded employee in the district court of Bandung.
 He halted his job for some time to study at the Law Faculty of the Leiden University, receiving the title Mr. (Meester in de Rechten, Master of Laws) in 1931.
 He continued his career at the government office in Jatinegara in 1931 and as a mantripolitie (a title for indigenous officials) in 1932.
 He was later appointed as the Asisten Wedana (deputy chief of subdistrict) for Jatinegara from 1934 until 1937, as a Wedana (chief of subdistrict) for Cibadak in 1938, and finally as the Regent of Pandeglang from 1941 until 1945.

 In 1923, Djumhana joined the Jong Java (Young Javanese) organization as a commissioner.
 He retained the position until the merger of the organization to Indonesia Moeda (Young Indonesia) in 1929.